 US launches WTO complaint over Chinese aluminium subsidies

-The Obama administration on Thursday launched a new complaint against Chinese aluminium subsidies at the World Trade Organization (WTO), accusing Beijing of artificially expanding its global market share with cheap state-directed loans and subsidised energy.
+Washington: The Obama administration on Thursday launched a new complaint against Chinese aluminium subsidies at the World Trade Organisation, accusing Beijing of artificially expanding its global market share through cheap state-directed loans and subsidised energy.

-The complaint, which seeks consultations with Beijing on the matter, is likely to add to rising trade tension between the world's two largest economies as President-elect Donald Trump prepares to take office next week with pledges to reduce US trade deficits with China as a top priority.
+The complaint, which seeks consultations with Beijing over the matter, likely will add to rising trade tensions between the world’s two largest economies as President-elect Donald Trump prepares to take office next week with pledges to reduce US trade deficits with China as a top priority.

-The US Trade Representative's office said the complaint says China's actions in the aluminium sector violate WTO rules prohibiting subsidies that cause "serious prejudice" to other members of the trade body.
+The US.
+Trade Representative’s office said the complaint claims that China’s actions in the aluminium sector violate WTO rules prohibiting subsidies that cause “serious prejudice” to other members of the trade body.

 The complaint argues that “artificially cheap” state-directed loans and coal, electricity and alumina for the Chinese aluminium sector causes such prejudice by undercutting global prices and artificially expanding China’s market share.